realjck/story-engine/README.md

    Supports both SCORM 1.2 and 2004 standards for Learning Management Systems, with automatic detection of connection modes for standard web usage.

 - **Integrated Video Content:**
-   Facilitates video integration in mp4 direfctly from the Excel Storyboard.
+   Facilitates video integration in mp4 directly from the Excel Storyboard.

 - **Packaged JS Libraries and Resources:**
    Eliminates reliance on CDNs or external resources, ensuring all assets libraries are statically copied for easy maintenance.